maiskt/hackathon.github.io/docs/03-Demographics.md

 ## LITERACY

-* Description: Literacy, derived from literal evaluation from surveyors and repondents themselves.
-Take Kenya 2017 as an example, LN1A and LN1B show evaluation from surveyors.
+* Description: Literacy, derived from literary questions.
+For example, for Kenya 2017, LN1A and LN1B show evaluation from surveyors.
 LN2_1 and LN2_2 show evaluation from respondents themselves.

   Question Index  |                       Question
   ----------------|-------------------------------------------------------------